 - PLEDGE Bootcamp participation by both team members

-- At least one member who is employed by an ABA-approved law school that serves large numbers of underrepresented students or is actively seeking to increase student diversity
+- At least one member who is employed by an ABA-approved law school that is committed to fostering inclusive student success

-- At least one member with knowledge of empirical research methods and/or program evaluation
+- At least one member with knowledge of social science research methods and/or program evaluation

 - Team members representing different departments within law school and/or central university